romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a primary method for diagnosing a failed GitHub Actions workflow run?
+Q: What is a primary method for diagnosing a failed GitHub Actions workflow run?
 <details><summary>Show the answer</summary><p>

 - **Checking the workflow run history and logs to identify error messages and the steps where the failure occurred**